 Section 3.
-Compensation For Holidays
+Compensation for Holidays

-Regular full-time employees, regular part-time employees and limited term extra help employees shall receive holiday pay for all authorized holidays at their current hourly rate, not to exceed eight (8) hours for any one (1) day, provided they are in a pay status for the full day on both their regularly scheduled work days immediately preceding and following the holiday.
-Regular, part-time employees and limited term extra help employees shall be entitled to receive holiday pay in proportion to the percentage of full-time hours worked during the biweekly pay period that includes a holiday.
-The Department Head or designee may approve holiday pay when an employee has insufficient sick leave accruals as required to maintain paid status for the full day immediately preceding and following the holiday, provided the employee will use at least twelve (12) hours of sick leave or the maximum number of hours required in the coordination of SDI during the pay period that includes the holiday.
+Regular and limited term extra help full-time employees shall receive holiday pay for all authorized holidays at their current hourly rate, not to exceed eight (8) hours for any one (1) day, provided they are in a paid status for the full day on both their regularly scheduled work days immediately preceding and following the holiday.

+Regular and limited term extra help, part-time employees shall be entitled to holiday pay as described in this Section in proportion to the percentage of hours worked during the biweekly pay period which includes a holiday, not to be compounded and not to exceed eight (8) hours for any one (1) day.
+The holiday hours paid but not worked will not be used in the calculation of the percentage of hours worked that determines how many holiday hours will be paid.
+The appointing authority or designee may approve holiday pay when an employee has insufficient sick leave accruals as required to maintain paid status for the full day immediately preceding and following the holiday, provided the employee will use at least twelve (12) hours of sick leave or the maximum number of hours required in the coordination of State Disability Insurance during the pay period that includes the holiday.